Diocese of Grand Rapids

-The Roman Catholic Diocese of Grand Rapids (Dioecesis Grandcataractensis) is a diocese of the Roman Catholic Church in West Michigan in the United States.
-It comprises 80 parishes in 11 counties It is a suffragan see to the Archdiocese of Detroit.
+The Diocese of Grand Rapids (Dioecesis Grandcataractensis) is a Latin Church diocese of the Catholic Church in western Michigan in the United States.
+It comprises 80 parishes in 11 counties.
+It is a suffragan see to the Archdiocese of Detroit.
 The mother church of the diocese is the Cathedral of Saint Andrew in Grand Rapids.
-On April 18, 2013, Pope Francis appointed Reverend David J. Walkowiak to be the twelfth bishop of Grand Rapids.
+On April 18, 2013, Pope Francis appointed David J. Walkowiak to be the twelfth bishop of Grand Rapids.

 History

 1700 to 1882

 During the 17th century, present-day Michigan was part of the French colony of New France.
 The Diocese of Quebec had jurisdiction over the region.
 In 1763, the Michigan area became part of the British Province of Quebec, forbidden from settlement by American colonists.
 After the American Revolution, the Michigan region became part of the new United States.
 For Catholics, Michigan was now under the jurisdiction of the Archdiocese of Baltimore, which then comprised the entire country.

 In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new Michigan Territory.
-On June 19, 1821, the pope erected the Diocese of Cincinnati, taking the Michigan Territory from the Diocese of Bardstown.Pope Gregory XVI formed the Diocese of Detroit on March 8, 1833, covering the entire Michigan Territory.
+In 1821, the pope erected the Diocese of Cincinnati, taking the Michigan Territory from the Diocese of Bardstown.Pope Gregory XVI formed the Diocese of Detroit in 1833, covering the entire Michigan Territory.

-In 1833, missionary Reverend Frederick Baraga established the first permanent Catholic mission in Grand Rapids.
-The first resident priest in the area was Father Andrew Viszosky.
+In 1833, the missionary Reverend Frederick Baraga established the first permanent Catholic mission in Grand Rapids.
+The first resident priest in the area was Reverend Andrew Viszosky.
 Mission stations were later established at Beaver Island, Grand Traverse, Cheboygan, Manistee, Muskegon, Grand Haven and Ionia.